uio-bmi/immuneML/docs/source/FAQ.rst

 This issue might be helpful: https://github.com/yaml/pyyaml/issues/291.
 Try installing yaml manually with a specific version.

-I get an error when installing PyTorch (could not find a version that satisfies the requirement torch==1.5.1)
+I get an error when installing PyTorch (could not find a version that satisfies the requirement torch)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Depending on the Python version and virtual environment, users may experience errors when installing PyTorch via pip.